josh-best/beautiful-jekyll/_posts/2018-06-01-battery-flipping-machine.md

 comments: false
 ---

+This is an automated machine that lifts and rotates 300lb batteries from a cart so that technicians can safety and easily install hardware on the backplate.
+The machine has several automatic features programmed in such as automatic cycle abort if a safety issue is detected, and automatic lift and rotate positons and velocities.
+Check out the video below for a typical cycle.

 <!-- blank line -->
 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/enMumwvLAug" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>
 <!-- blank line -->

-What it does
--	Takes a 300lb battery
--	Lifts it slightly from the input cart
--	Clamps and pulls vacuum on the battery
--	Safely flips it and returns it to the cart for operator work
--	After work is complete battery is un-flipped and returned to work cart
--	Repeat

 My Responsibilities
 -	Work with a team of engineers to develop a controls design for the process
 -	Act as lead controls engineer for the project
 -	Design and draft high and low voltage electrical schematics
 -	Develop, debug and deploy the PLC (logic) and HMI (UI) programming
 -	Provide startup support and create detailed turnover documentation and manuals
 -	Control revisions for 5 subsequent machines